 User-defined element models are implemented in ANSI-C code.
-The user-written code is then compiled and linked with supplied object code to make an executable program or a dynamically loaded shared library.
-If an executable is created, the executable program serves as a replacement for the default circuit simulator program.
+The user-written code is then compiled and linked with supplied object code to make a dynamically loaded shared library.
 While the equation and parametric circuit capabilities included in the circuit simulators can be used to effectively alter an element or network response through its parameters, the user-compiled model feature allows you access to state vector voltages that affect the model's response currents and charges.

 The analysis code for user-compiled models can be written to influence its response depending on its parameters, stimulus controls, analysis type, and pin voltages.
-The userdefined code can make use of many built-in element models.
+The user-defined code can make use of many built-in element models.